 A key discovery I found while flipping through the pages relates to incorporating more mindfulness.
 Because being able to recognize our loved one’s preferences requires us to get out of our heads long enough to see and support our partner, child, friend, etc., in a way that works for them.

 Another lightbulb moment: Feeling love for others and knowing how to love them are two different things.
 So learning more about your loved ones and how to help them to feel loved are key (and something I’m learning right alongside you – I’m still in the trenches here, trying to figure it out!).

 - “Perhaps your spouse has untapped potential in one or more areas of life.
 That potential may be awaiting your encouraging words.”

 People with this love language find that words of affirmation are the key to feeling loved.
 Chapman’s interpretation of the words of affirmation above surprised me!
 I tend to think of words of affirmation as general expressions like, “I appreciate you” or “I’m so proud of you.”

 In the example above, saying, “I’m so impressed by how hard you’re working on your college applications,” or “You’re such a talented chef, and I’m amazed at how well everything turns out when you’re in the kitchen,” are examples of how words of affirmation can make a difference to a loved one.
 He suggests going deeper and getting more specific.

 Responding in this way also requires seeing your loved one where he is and stopping to pay attention.
-Here’s another example:
+Here’s another example of this love language in action:

 - “I felt disappointed and hurt that you didn’t offer to help me this evening,” said with gentle directness, which can be an expression of love.

 Having the ability to communicate thoughtfully in this way, to me, is very high level.
 Chapman suggests that being able to separate from your reactive response and instead choose to speak honestly and with kindness is key.